shotstack/oas-api-definition/.shins/source/index.html.md

 ```

 Flip a clip vertically or horizontally.
+Acts as a mirror effect of the clip along the selected plane.

 ### Properties